DynamicsAndNeuralSystems/pyspi/README.md

-## SPI Descriptions
+## SPI Descriptions 📋
 To access a table with a high-level overview of the _pyspi_ library of SPIs, including their associated identifiers, see the [table of SPIs](https://time-series-features.gitbook.io/pyspi/spis/table-of-spis) in the full documentation.
 For detailed descriptions of each SPI, as well as its associated estimators, we provide a full breakdown in the [SPI descriptions](https://time-series-features.gitbook.io/pyspi/spis/spi-descriptions) page of our documentation.

 ## Documentation
 The full documentation is hosted on [GitBooks](https://time-series-features.gitbook.io/pyspi/).
-It includes the following sections:
+Use the following links to quickly access some of the key sections:

 - [Full installation guide](https://time-series-features.gitbook.io/pyspi/installation)
 - [Troubleshooting](https://time-series-features.gitbook.io/pyspi/installation/troubleshooting)
 - [Alternative installation options](https://time-series-features.gitbook.io/pyspi/installation/alternative-installation-options)